Merritt Chase is a landscape architecture firm dedicated to creating public spaces that connect people, culture, and ecology across Middle America.

 Landscape Designer

 Danica is a landscape designer with Merritt Chase.
 Her design work and research examine interconnected ecological and social systems in the public realm.
 Previously, Danica worked at Reed Hilderbrand and SCAPE, where she gained experience planning and designing vibrant places that build on the history, culture, and ecology of a site.
 Danica is a graduate of the Harvard GSD and the University of California, Davis.
 Her research on the agricultural landscape change of olive tree cultivation in Italy was supported by the Penny White Project Fund.
 Her work has received recognition from the Sierra Chapter of the American Society of Landscape Architects (ASLA), and she is the recipient of the Peter Walker & Partners Fellowship for Landscape Architecture.
 Danica’s approach to landscape architecture is shaped by the synergy between practice, teaching, and service.
-She is a former adjunct faculty member at Boston Architectural College and Co-Chair of the BSLA Emerging Professionals Committee.
+She is a former Vice President of the Indiana ASLA and Co-Chair of the BSLA Emerging Professionals Committee.

 Landscape Designer